by Jayne Cravens

 initiatives, and how to prevent and address such.

-the data I had gathered initially was too helpful not to
+data I had gathered initially was too helpful not to publish,

-publish, despite not using it for my degree, so I put it up on
+despite not using it for my degree, so I put it up on my web

-my web site.
-For almost 20 years, I continued to research this
+site.
+For almost 20 years, I continued to research this topic

-misinformation efforts has to be a priority for aid and
+efforts has to be a priority for aid and development

-development organizations, as well as government agencies.
-I
+organizations, as well as government agencies.
+I no longer

 to use Twitter, Facebook, Blogs and Other Social Media to